-Potent and selective BRPF bromodomain inhibitor (Kd values are 31, 108 and 408 nM, for BRPF1B, 2 and 3, respectively.
-Exhibits >32-fold selectivity for BRPFs over BRD9 and other non-Class IV bromodomains.
+NI 57 is a potent and selective BRPF bromodomain inhibitor (Kd values are 31, 108 and 408 nM, for BRPF1B, 2 and 3, respectively, which exhibits >32-fold selectivity for BRPFs over BRD9 and other non-Class IV bromodomains.
+NI 57 inhibits RANKL-induced differentiation of primary murine bone marrow cells and human primary monocytes into osteoclasts.

 This probe is supplied in conjunction with the Structural Genomics Consortium.
 For further characterization details, please visit the NI 57 probe summary on the SGC website.